 Technical Assistance and Resources for States

-The Joint Office has electric transportation experts available to help answer questions on electric vehicle (EV) chargers and zero-emission fueling infrastructure.
-The Joint Office is tasked with helping to ensure that individual efforts in the NEVI Formula Program and CFI Discretionary Grant Program contribute toward a convenient, reliable, affordable, and equitable national EV charging network.
+The Joint Office has electric transportation experts available to help answer questions on alternative fuel vehicles and fueling infrastructure, including EV charging.
+The Joint Office is tasked with helping to ensure that individual efforts in the National Electric Vehicle Infrastructure (NEVI) Formula Program, Charging and Fueling Infrastructure (CFI) Discretionary Grant Program, and other related grant programs contribute toward a convenient, reliable, and affordable national EV charging network.

 EV charging projects developed under the NEVI Formula Program and CFI Discretionary Grant Program must comply with the: